nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Prerequisites:
         2. Ensure the active tab is the "Patients" tab, else use the `toggle` command to toggle to the "Patients" tab.
         2. List all patients using the `list` command.
 Multiple patients in the list.
-        2. List some patients using `find xyz` (XYZ is the name of an existing patient).
+        2. List some patients using `find xyz` (xyz is the name of an existing patient).

     2. Test cases are similar to those above.